AASHE Advisory Council

 Roles & Responsibilities of AASHE Advisory Council Members

-- Promote AASHE to colleagues and connect the organization with leaders and funders who can assist in advancing the organization’s mission.
+* Promote AASHE to colleagues and connect the organization with leaders and donors who can assist in advancing the organization’s mission.